ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 This provides a mix of REST and SOAP APIs, with or without mapping, using or not a Loopback Application.

-The corresponding back end runtimes are as follow:
+The corresponding back-end runtimes are as follow:
 ![RuntimesAndBackEnd](./images/RuntimesAndBackEnd.png)
-This provides a mix of JAX RS, JAX WS, and NodeJS (with Loopback Application) for pure cloud APIs.
+This provides a mix of JAX RS, JAX WS and NodeJS (with Loopback Application) for pure cloud APIs.
 The use of Secure Gateway in relation with a local deployment would demonstrate hybrid APIs.

 # Steps for the lab